Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 5. Read audio microphone data.

    The read size can be defined by users.
-Users need to make sure *size/frame_size* is integer.
+Users need to make sure that *size/frame_size* is integer.

    .. code-block:: c